sana-rekbi/IA-powered-client-email/README.md

 - **Prisma ORM**: To handle database operations.
 - **Aurinko Email API**: For synchronizing and managing emails.
 - **tRPC**: To build type-safe APIs that communicate between the frontend and backend.
+-
+## 🚧 Project Status

+This project is currently **under development** and is not yet fully completed.